 Why Indica and Sativa Characterizations are Outdated

-When it comes to comprehending the complex world of cannabis, one of the first things that many novice users learn to help put things into context is the supposed difference between indica and sativa strains.
+When it comes to comprehending the complex world of cannabis, one of the first things that many novice users learn to help put things into context are the supposed differences between indica and sativa strains.

 However, while this characterization has consistently evolved within the fundamental cannabis canon for decades now, recent innovations within the industry have arguably rendered this complete separation moot.